TEALSK12/introduction-to-computer-science/do_now_45.md

 # List tracing

 For each script below, describe what the sprite does when that script is triggered.
 Number your answers.
-If you have time, check your answers by assembling these scripts in Snap!.
+If you have time, check your answers by assembling these scripts.

 You will need to add the "words, sentences" library to your project to use the **list->sentence** block.
-In Snap!:

-1. Click the File Icon in the upper left corner next to the "Snap!" image.
+1. Click the File Icon in the upper left corner next to the image.
 2. Click "Libraries..."
 3. Select "Words, sentences"
 4. Click "Import"